MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions.md

 ## List all extensions installed on the cluster

-To view a list of all extensions installed on a cluster, use  `k8s-extension list`, passing in values for the mandatory parameters.
+To view a list of all extensions that are installed on a cluster, use the `k8s-extension list` command.
+In the code, use values from your scenario for the required parameter placeholders.

 ```azurecli
 az k8s-extension list --cluster-name <clusterName> --resource-group <resourceGroupName> --cluster-type connectedClusters
 ```

-**Output:**
+Check for output that looks like this example:

 ```json
 [